- 31 Oct 2023

 My father passed away in 2010.
 His second wife is 85 and still living in the house they bought.
-They made a Will (both single wills because of possible care home fees) My father's half was left to myself and two sisters, possibly grandchildren.
+They made a Will.
+My father’s half was left to myself and two sisters, possibly grandchildren.
 Now my father has passed away my stepmother is saying we will not get anything and everything will go to HER two adult children, can she do this?
 We are not in contact anymore as things were not good between us.
 We are worried that she may pass away and we will not know and her children will get everything.
 Can she give everything to her children?
 Is there anything we can do?

 The first thing to do would be to obtain a copy of your late father’s Will.
 A copy of the Will would shed light on a number of your queries.
 If you do not have a copy of the Will or are unable to obtain a copy from your stepmother, it is possible to obtain a copy from the Probate Registry provided a Grant of Probate was obtained following your late father’s death.

 Your late father and stepmother would have made individual Wills.
 Regardless of marital status, an individual has their own Will but it may be that your late father and stepmother made mirror-image Wills.

 What happens if your father and stepmother made Life Interest Trust Wills?